IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

       2. Connect the provided CAT6A to SFP+ adapter and connect to your 10 Gb switch.
       3. If the IP address that is configured for Eth3 can be reached in the browser through `HTTPS://'Your-Eth3-IPAddress'`, continue to the next step.
 Otherwise, connect the Eth1 (1 GbE-B) port.<br/>

-         >**Note** - if you need to alter any IP settings for Eth3 or Eth1, see the Configuring IP addresses section.
+         If you need to alter any IP settings for Eth3 or Eth1, see the [Configuring IP addresses](#configuring-ip-addresses) section.
+         {:tip}
     - Connecting Copper SFP+
       1. Remove the Copper SFP+ cable from the case lid and connect it to Eth5 10 GbE (5)
          ![Ports of the MDMS device](/images/sfp-ports-sized-ports-labeled.png)